ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned merge sort and its O(n log n) complexity.
 - Learned why merge sort scales better than simpler sorts.
 - Learned insertion sort and when it's actually a good choice.
+- Learned quick sort and its average-case complexity.